 *Starting salary is dependent upon qualifications, but in most cases is no higher than the midpoint for the range.

-Scheduled Hours: Monday-Friday 9:30 AM to 6 PM and some night and weekend work based on operational and programming needs.
+Scheduled Hours: Monday-Friday 9:30 AM to 6 PM and some night and weekend work based on operational and programing needs.

 MINIMUM REQUIREMENTS OF WORK: ?
-Must possess a bachelor’s degree and must possess three (3) or more years of work experience with programming or experiential learning within a culturally diverse community and must possess one (1) or more years of experience in a supervisory capacity. ?
+Must possess a bachelor’s degree or higher and must possess three (3) or more years of work experience with programming or experiential learning within a culturally diverse community and must possess one (1) or more years of experience in a supervisory capacity. ?
 Must possess a valid driver’s license and a safe driving record. ?
-Must possess current First Aid/CPR/AED certifications or be able to acquire and present active certifications as a condition of employment. ?
+Must be willing and able to obtain First Aid/CPR/AED certification within 6 months of employment and maintain it as a condition of employment. ?
 Must be willing and able to obtain a Canoe Instruction Certification within eight months of employment and maintain it as a condition of employment. ?
 Knowledge, skills, and abilities in the following areas: ?
 Ability to deal positively and effectively with the general public and other staff and individual agencies or persons. ?
 Strong customer service and teamwork orientation. ?
 Ability to deliver strong presentations and programs to different audiences and user groups. ?
 Considerable knowledge of and ability to use Internet search engines, word processing software, email, registration, facility, and league scheduling software and Windows operating systems. ?
 Ability to apply common sense understanding to carry out instructions provided in written, oral, or diagrammatic form; to deal with problems involving several concrete variables in or from standardized situations. ?
 Ability to prepare work assignments, research issues summaries, letters and memorandum and reports using prescribed format and conforming to all rules of punctuation, grammar, dictation and style. ?
-Ability to give verbal direction to subordinates, communicate effectively with coworkers and supervisors.
+Ability to give verbal direction to subordinates, communicate effectively with co-workers and supervisors.

-Only applications submitted through our online application system will receive consideration.
-To read the complete posting and to apply for this position, please apply online at www.cityofevanston.org on or before the 10/1/19 closing date.
+To apply for this position, please apply online at www.cityofevanston.org on or before the closing date of April 26, 2021.

 About City of Evanston